Travelling to Siquijor and wondering where to stay in Siquijor Island?

 Once the capital of Siquijor province, Larena is a coastal town at the northern part of the island that’s adjacent to Siquijor Town.
 Another port-town, you might find that you arrive here by ferry instead of into Siquijor Town.

 The Cano-an Festival is celebrated every 1st of May.
-A fun and loud culinary festival, mountain farmers come to Larena to sell their fresh produce in the markets.
-Honouring the hard work of farmers and laborers, there’s lots of fresh veggies and fruits.
-This is followed by two days of more fiesta dedicated to honor St Vincent Ferrer, with beauty pageants, street dances and major artists performing in the town square – making this one of the largest fiestas on the island.
+A fun and loud culinary festival, mountain farmers come to Larena to sell their fresh produce in the markets, and is followed by two days of more fiesta dedicated to honor St Vincent Ferre.

 Don’t miss out on Tulapos Marine Sanctuary.
-Not as famous as Tubod in San Juan, this is one of the oldest in the province and covers 14 hectares of shoreline, beaches and magnificent mangrove forest.
+This is one of the oldest in the province and covers 14 hectares of shoreline, beaches and magnificent mangrove forest.
 The sea can be a little rough but it’s worth the challenge with large schools of barracudas and jackfish often spotted just by snorkelling.

 Before you leave, check out the well established mangroves, with unusual birds and a mangrove tree house that’s great for spotting them!